 The UC Santa Barbara NLP group studies the theoretical foundation and practical algorithms for language technologies.
 We tackle challenging learning and reasoning problems under uncertainty, and pursue answers via studies of machine learning, deep learning, and interdisciplinary data science.
 Broadly, we are interested in designing scalable inference and learning algorithms to analyze massive datasets with complex structures.

 The PercLab works on designing and engineering new AR/VR, hardware and AI technologies that augment human physiological and perceptual capabilities.
 The technologies we design fall into two main categories: 1) systems that transform internal body signals into conscious perception, and 2) systems that transform external world signals into augmented perception.
-Inspired by the 1960 vision of a Cyborg proposed by Manfred and Kline, our goal is to create future "artifact-organism systems" that extend the body and the mind.

 Investigating the design, analysis, and implementation of Programming Languages.